 Achievement Points are awarded for a variety of reasons including good behaviour.
-They are passed to Heads of house and Head of Departments using the EduLink electronic system.
+They are logged on the students behaviour profile and shared with parents on parents evening.

+• Golden Tickets

-• Golden Tickets: Staff award students with a Golden ticket for demonstrating exemplary behaviour / performance.
+Staff award students with a Golden ticket for demonstrating exemplary behaviour / performance.
 Once received, students are to deposit their Golden Ticket in a Golden Ticket box in reception.
 Golden tickets are then drawn at random once a week with winners receiving £10 shopping